SirPepe/ornament/Readme.md

 console.log(testEl.foo); // > "https://example.com/foo/bar/"
 ```

-A content attribute's IDL attribute value can be unset (to the accessor's
-initial value or `""`) by removing the content attribute.

 #### Behavior overview for transformer `href()`

 | Operation                                      | IDL attribute value         | Content attribute (when used with `@attr()`) |